How a Hobby will Help to Get a Job

 - Extreme sports – the ability to take risks and make quick decisions in critical situations is indispensable for managers.
-So, if you are applying for a leadership position and your hobbies are extreme, don't forget to mention it.
+So, if you are applying for a leadership position and your hobbies are extreme, don't forget to mention them.
 For applicants for line positions, such hobbies are also important.
-After all, they show organization, concentration, attentiveness.
+After all, they show organization, concentration, and attentiveness.

 - Travel – if your travels are not limited to the beach and all-inclusive, but help to develop yourself, be sure to tell HR about them.
-This hobby shows that you are not afraid of change, you quickly get used to the new, find common ground with people, so the period of adaptation to a new workplace will be quick and painless.
+This hobby shows that you are not afraid of change, you quickly get used to the new, and find common ground with people, so the period of adaptation to a new workplace will be quick and painless.
 If the responsibilities of the position you are applying for include communication with foreign colleagues, then this hobby will be an even bigger advantage.

 Be sure to tell the recruiter if you have received awards for your hobby.
 This shows that you know how to set the right goals and, more importantly, achieve it.
 And everyone needs such an employee.

 6 letters to help you get a dream job